 The solution, as outlined here, is to use a three-phase motor with a VFD that allows for a single-phase input.

 Small VFDs are often dimensioned and rated to handle the input power through a single phase.
-However, as standard, larger drives typically only list their three phase input ratings.
-Single phase input is likely possible but special precautions should be taken.
-This post describes the process for dimensioning a KEB F5 VFD for single phase inputs.
+However, larger drives typically list their three-phase input ratings as standard.
+Single-phase input is likely possible but special precautions should be taken.
+This post describes the process for dimensioning a KEB F5 VFD for single-phase inputs.

 Step 1 – Size input rectifiers

-Since the current through a single input rectifier is going to be higher through one phase rather than through three phases (this is because a system supplied by a single phase input needs the current of a three phase system times √3 to produce the same amount of power), it is necessary to upsize the input rectifier stage of the drive to match the higher current requirement.
+Since the current through a single input rectifier is going to be higher through one phase rather than through three phases (this is because a system supplied by a single-phase input needs the current of three-phase system times √3 to produce the same amount of power), it is necessary to upsize the input rectifier stage of the drive to match the higher current requirement.
 This can be done by selecting an inverter in the correct voltage class that has a rated output current of at least 2x the motor full load current.